-Eagle Multi Skills Academy/Consulting was appointed by Eskom Holdings SOC Limited to accomplish the duties of the Independent Environmental Control Officer (ECO) responsible for environmental compliance monitoring against the EA, EMPr and relevant legislations during the construction phase of the project until rehabilitation to fulfil Condition 20 of the Environmental Authorisation.
+Eagle Multi Skills Academy/Consulting was appointed by Eskom Holdings SOC Limited to achieve the duties of the Independent Environmental Control Officer (ECO) responsible for environmental compliance monitoring against the EA, EMPr and other relevant legislations (National, provincial and Local) during the construction phase of the project until rehabilitation to fulfil Condition 20 of the Environmental Authorisation.

-The ECO is obligated to monitor and report on compliance of activities undertaken by the contractor, to report on any non-conformances, record incidents if any, recommend corrective action required, and details of those non-conformances.
+The ECO is obligated to monitor compliance of activities undertaken by the Contractor/s, to report on any non-conformances, record incidents if any, recommend corrective action required, and details of those non-conformances.
 This report will be submitted to the authority (Department of Environmental Affairs) and the Applicant/holder of the Authorisation as well as the Contractor for their records and to act upon the non-compliance or issue raised as required.
 The report will reflects the observations and findings observed by the ECO during the reporting month.